WowLabz/dot_marketplace_docker/README.md

 ### 10. User Logout

-* User can logout from the option in the header.
+* Users can logout from the option in the header.

 ![Screenshot_20211027_152041](https://user-images.githubusercontent.com/66478092/139042794-82a9448d-7e07-4de4-a315-29cd395adabf.png)